 Ever try eating while sitting in a bed or reclined chair?

-Underwear (#paidlink).
+Underwear (#pdlink).
 Enough said.

+I hope you now know what to get for someone in the hospital.
 And don’t forget, as I said at the beginning of this post, an in-person visit is the most priceless gift of all.